 An Orientation table at the top of the Galibier

-I hadn't smiled so much the entire vacation
+I hadn't smiled so much the entire vacation.

 In the store they didn't sell many nice things.
 The only thing rigid enough to bring home and with 'Galibier 2645 m' on it was a small metal plate, which I bought.
 Bram wanted to buy a hat of every big mountain we climbed.
 He already had ones of the Tourmalet, Mont Ventoux, and Alpe d'Huez.
 They didn't have any in this store, but maybe the one on the other side of the tunnel did.
-While Bram went back towards the other side of the mountain (through the tunnel) I once again set out to fix my bike.
+While Bram went back towards the other side of the mountain (through the tunnel), I again set out to fix my bike.

 The repar with two pieces of rebar